Tiger Smalls: Career

 Smalls was a standout amateur with a reported record of 92-11.
 With fast hands and feet and better than average power, Smalls is reported to have won several amateur titles in the Junior Olympics, Silver Gloves, the New York Golden Gloves, the Diamond Gloves, and the Amateur Athletic Union.
 He and also several military titles while serving in the U.S. Navy, including the 1988 All-Armed Forces bantamweight championship.

 Smalls began his pro career on March 30, 1993.
 He became the Universal Boxing Association World Featherweight Champion in 1997 by knocking out Tony Green in the first round, and claimed the California State Featherweight title in 2002 by defeating Roger Medal with a technical knockout in the second round.
-Smalls earned the World Boxing Organization Inter-Contintental Featherweight title in 2003 by defeating Christian Favela.
+Smalls earned the World Boxing Organization Inter-Continental Featherweight title in 2003 by defeating Christian Favela.
 The following year, he defeated Alvin Brown for the North American Boxing Organization Featherweight Championship.

 Smalls was inducted into the California Boxing Hall of Fame in October 2013.